 Previous Countdown Improv Festival appearances

 Kari Ann and Tony have been a team offstage for more than 25 years.
-After improvising in short- and long-form groups for 20 years, they formed the duo Mixed Emojis in 2017.
+After improvising in short- and long-form groups for 20 years, they formed the duo, Mixed Emojis in 2017.
 Their comedy emerges from shared and contrasting perspectives on life and a plethora of interests, obsessions, and idiosyncrasies.
 They first trained as improvisers with ComedySportz-Indianapolis, where they performed for more than 15 years.
 They also applied their improv skills in their full-time careers; Kari Ann at the world’s largest children’s museum, and Tony in higher education.
-Mixed Emojis has performed at American Stage Theatre (St. Petersburg, Fla.), A Murder of Shows (at Black Crow Coffee Co. in St. Petersburg), the 2018 Countdown Improv Festival, Let’s Get Real Improv in Sanford, Fla., and for Tampa Downtown Partnership on the Winter Village Express.
+Mixed Emojis has performed at: American Stage Theatre (St. Petersburg, FL), A Murder of Shows (at Black Crow Coffee Co. in St. Petersburg), the 2018 and 2019 Countdown Improv Festivals, Let’s Get Real Improv in Sanford, FL, the Gulfport Indie Improv Show (at the Gulfport Arts Center), and for Tampa Downtown Partnership on the Winter Village Express.
 Tony also has played with house teams at American Stage and The Box Theater (Tampa).
-Kari Ann and Tony founded Mixed Emojis Comedy and are founders, co-directors, and members of the short-form improv group, Team Comoji.
+Kari Ann and Tony founded Mixed Emojis Comedy and were founders, co-directors, and members of the short-form improv group, Team Comoji.